Hveravellir: Description

-The oldest excoct description of Hveravellir dates back to 1752 when Icelandic travelers Eggert Ólafsson (1726–1768) and Bjarni Pálsson (1719–1779) described the field in their travel report on the island.
+The oldest description of Hveravellir dates back to 1752 when Icelandic travelers Eggert Ólafsson (1726–1768) and Bjarni Pálsson (1719–1779) described the field in their travel report on the island.
 The geothermal field is a tourist attraction; a bath can be taken in the pool created by damming the hot water stream in 1950.
 Hveravellir is a declared natural monument.